Village of the Giants: Plot

 Overnight, the giants decide to isolate Hainesville from the rest of the world.
 They rip out the telephone lines, overturn broadcasting antennas, and block the remaining roads out of town.
-When the sheriff and Mike arrive to deal with them, they discover that the giants have no plans to leave – and are literally holding the sheriff's daughter, as "insurance" that they won't have any trouble.
+When the sheriff and Mike arrive to deal with them, they discover that the giants have no plans to leave – and are literally holding the sheriff's daughter Cora, as "insurance" that they won't have any trouble.
 While the town's adults seem paralyzed, the teens decide to fight back.
 An attempt to capture Fred results in Nancy being taken hostage.

 Meanwhile, Genius continues to work, trying to produce more Goo.
-Mike asks Genius to forget the Goo for a while and make them a supply of ether – having noticed the giants only leave one guard on the hostages.
-Mike and Horsey plot to subdue that guard, recover the guns, and free Nancy and the sheriff's daughter.
+Mike asks Genius to forget the Goo for a while and make them a supply of ether – having noticed the giants only leave Merrie as guard on the hostages.
+Mike and Horsey plot to subdue Merrie, recover the guns, and free Nancy and the sheriff's daughter.

 Having led the giants outside the theater, Mike plays David to Fred's Goliath, to distract them while Horsey and the others effect the rescue.
 Genius' newest attempt at Goo results in an antidote.
 He rides over to the square on a bicycle with a pail full of the fuming antidote.
 As the giants breathe in the fumes, they all return to normal.
 Mike cold-cocks the surprised Fred, and promptly runs him and his friends, looking silly in their now-oversized clothes, out of town.

-However, as Fred and the others reach their car, they meet a travelling band of little people who have (the torn-out telephone lines, overturned broadcasting antennas, and blocked roads notwithstanding) heard about the "goo" and its effects, and are heading into the town to investigate the substance.
+However, as Fred and the others reach their car, they meet a travelling band of little people who have (notwithstanding the torn-out telephone lines, overturned broadcasting antennas, and blocked roads) heard about the "goo" and its effects, and are heading into the town to investigate the substance.

 Cast

 Music

 The film's instrumental theme song, by composer and arranger Jack Nitzsche, was originally released as "The Last Race" on Reprise Records, months before the movie appeared, and which would later be used as the main title music for Death Proof, Quentin Tarantino's portion of the film Grindhouse, in 2007.

 The Beau Brummels, singers Freddy Cannon and Mike Clifford all make appearances.
 Cannon enjoyed a string of hits during the 1960s, including "Palisades Park" and "Tallahassee Lassie", and performs "Little Bitty Corrine" in his signature style (wearing a cardigan sweater in the summertime), while Mike Clifford (veteran of The Ed Sullivan Show, and later an actor) croons the movie's obligatory slow song, "Marianne".
-Clifford is also credited with another song, "Nothing can Stand in my Way", but this does not appear in the film.
+Clifford is also credited with another song, "Nothing Can Stand in My Way", but this does not appear in the film.
 There was no official soundtrack release for this movie.